Chua’s squad relying on experience for semifinal push

 Chua adds that the team will not get ahead of itself and will take each match one at a time, with the main priority being to qualify for the semifinals.

-Fiji will play their first group match tomorrow against the Cook Islands at 1pm.
+Fiji will play their first group match this tomorrow against Cook Islands at 1pm.

 Stream the best of Fiji on VITI+.
 Anytime.
 Anywhere.